FX-HAO/cache_associations/README.md

 ```

 The `cache_association` defines a method `cached_profile` to fetch data from the cache store.
+You may also specify additional options via the options argument, it's the same as `ActiveSupport::Cache::Store#fetch`,
+such as setting `:expires_in` will set an expiration time on the cache.
 And `cache_association` accepts an optional block to define the cache name, it's `[self.class.name, id, name, updated_at.to_i]` in default.

 ```ruby